-Between 18 and 25 October, the international Games took place at the Garda Lake, which is the unofficial IQFOil World Cup.
+Between 18 and 25 October the International Games took place on lake Garda, which is the unofficial World IQFOil World Championship.
 Unofficially, some countries did not have the option to travel to Italy due to corona restrictions in their own countries.
 However, there was a large turnout with 120 men and 80 women who could participate.
 After the official European Championships in Silvaplana last August, this is the 2nd IQfoil event that matters.
-In addition to setting good results, we were curious ‘where we stand’ in the international field as team NL.
+In addition to putting in good performances, we were curious ‘where we stand’ in the international field as TEAM NL.

 Not enough speed

 On day 1 we quickly noticed that our speed was not high enough to keep up with the top group.
 We soon found out that we used a different shim/spacer than the faster guys.
 We then switched to the 0 degree shim on the second day after the marathon.
 This was special because in Silvaplana the +1 spacer was clearly much faster.
 This is possibly because in Silvaplana we had a much smaller lake and could foil higher angles which was an advantage overthere.
 Having a higher end speed was now much more important than necessarily getting as high as possible to the wind.
 Check, learned something again!

 Besides the fact that there is a lot to be tested with shims, many countries are also adjusting the rake (the degree angle at which the foil mast sticks in the board) here it seems most advantageous to sail with a rake of 0 degrees and possibly when the very hard blows bring it a very small bit to the – degree.
 The effect of this is that with strong winds the tip of the board points slightly downwards, pushing the tip down slightly by the wind and speed.
 This compensates the lift in high winds (and speed), allowing you to keep pushing yourself.
 This form of tuning has been approved to be adapted by the class organization.